decision6/vue-formly-quasar/README.md

 import Vue from 'vue'
 import Quasar from 'quasar'
-import VueFormly from 'vue-formly' import QFormly from 'vue-formly-quasar'
+import VueFormly from 'vue-formly' import VueFormlyQuasar from 'vue-formly-quasar' import QFormly from 'q-formly'

 // Install plugins
 Vue.use(Quasar)
 Vue.use(VueFormly)
+Vue.use(VueFormlyQuasar)
 Vue.use(QFormly)

 // code below
 ```

-It's very important that `VueFormly` plugin has been install before `QFormly` plugin.
+It's very important that `VueFormly` plugin has been install before `VueFormly` plugin.

 ## Usage